Judge Kim Hall

 He first served the public in the position of Prosecuting Attorney, beginning in 1987.
 He was elected to that position five (5) times and served in that capacity for eighteen (18) years.
 While representing the State of Indiana in Starke County, he was elected by all Indiana Prosecuting Attorneys to serve a term as Chairman of the Indiana Prosecuting Attorneys Council, representing them at the Indiana State Capitol as the legislature considered new criminal laws.

-In 2023, Judge Hall was invited to serve as a member on the newly created Innovation Committee, and in 2024, is one of seven Indiana Judges working with experts in various fields including university professors, public defenders, prosecutors, etc. to explore technological advances to improve judicial efficiency and fairness to participants.
+Judge Hall has been appointed to serve on a variety of judicial committees at the state level, from Community Relations to Criminal Instructions.
+He is currently serving an appointment to the recently created Innovation Committee, and in 2026 is one of seven Indiana Judges working with experts in various fields including university professors, public defenders, prosecutors, etc. to explore technological advances to improve judicial efficiency and fairness to participants.

 He is a graduate of the Indiana Judicial College and the Indiana Graduate Program for Judges.
 He has continued his legal education at the Indiana Supreme Court’s annual Conferences, as well as the National Judicial College.
 He has served on the faculty at the Indiana Annual Judicial Conference.